joseph-garni/go-chain/README.md

 # Go-Chain

-Initial blockchain project introducing the basics of:
+Initial Go blockchain project introducing the basics of:

-Go Functions
+1. Go Functions
-Hashing
+2. Hashing
-Slices and Data Types
+3. Slices and Data Types
-GET and POST requests
+4. GET and POST requests